subhramo/demo/README.md

     6. Integrated Jenkins with Github using webhook.
 (SCM Polling)
     7. Deigned the Pipe Jobs using Jenkins pipeline (Jenkinsfile)
     8. Integrated Jenkins with DockerHub or ECR (Security Credentials)

+Detailed Instructions:

+1. Create a AWS EC2 machine using AWS console.

+2. Create a project directory under /home/ec2-user/projects & copy all the program files along with Dockerfile in the directory /home/ec2-user/projects

+3. Install git using the below command:

+       3.1 sudo yum install git -y

+4. Use the below set of commands to establish a connectivity between your EC2 machine & remote github repo.
+The below instructions are referring to my personal github account.
+You should change the github repo details based on your solution.

+        4.1 git init
+        4.2 git add .
+        4.3 git commit -m "first commit"
+        4.4 git remote add origin https://github.com/subhramo/demo.git
+        5.5 git push -u origin master